Cover letter best practices: the mistakes you need to avoid

-- The ‘skills’: does the rest say anything?
-Not really.
-Anyone can claim to be able to think outside the box, work with other people or solve problems – the reader wants proof, and real life examples.
-Also, describing yourself as “the perfect candidate” comes across a teensy bit arrogant.
+- The ‘skills’: anyone can claim to be able to think outside the box, work with other people or solve problems – the reader wants proof, and real life examples.
+Also, describing yourself as “the perfect candidate” comes across as a teensy bit arrogant.

 - “This is exactly the kind of role”: you want this role, not this “kind of” role.
 This language screams generic cover letter – make them feel special.

 Cliches are boring to read, and mean your cover will lack personaiity.

 It’s easy to slip into the trap of only talking about yourself in your cover letter.